anujjamwal/anujjamwal.github.io/content/posts/2017-01-15-on-pair-programming.md

 In this post, I will try to address these and explain my interpretation and work style of Pair Programming.

+## What is Pair Programming

+![Wikipedia Image on Pair Programming](https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/Pair_programming_1.jpg/660px-Pair_programming_1.jpg)

 Lets start with what pair programming really is.
-Wikipedia has the image (below) to explain pair programming.
+Wikipedia explains pair programming with the image above.
 In the image you can notice one person holding the mouse and keyboard and the person to the left having some papers on the desk and pointing towards the screen possibly explaining some issue or directing the co worker.

-![Wikipedia Image on Pair Programming](https://upload.wikimedia.org/wikipedia/commons/thumb/a/af/Pair_programming_1.jpg/660px-Pair_programming_1.jpg)

-The image below is how I believe the desk of pair programmers should look like.
-One monitor and two sets of mouse and keyboards (one for each).
+I however like the setup in the image below much better and more usable.
+There is one monitor, a pair of keyboard and mouse for each developer.

 ![What is Pair Programming Red Airship](http://www.redairship.com/wp-content/uploads/2016/10/What-is-Pair-Programming-Red-Airship-1024x696.jpg)

-Golden Rules of pair programming:
+So during the standup, a pair signs up for a story.
+The understand the specifics in a quick discussion with product owner and technical details with team.
+The pair then starts working on the story together.
+In the beginning one of them is coding and the other is reviewing the code.
+After a while they switch roles and now the other person takes control of keyboard.

+There are some ground rules that should be followed religiously inorder to really harvest the benefits of pair programming:

 1. The pair should sit and work on their story consistently.
 No one in the pair is a free navigator or in other words come and go within the day.
 In case one person has some work, it is prudent to actually split and form a new pair.
 2. All coding is done by the pair together.
 There is no room for one person completing the code on his/her own at home or out of office.
 I remember, in one of my projects, one colleague actually had his pair delete the entire code that was written by his pair at home and reverted to the state at end of last day.
 This is important because such bypasses diffuse the purpose of pairing.
 Some might argue in favour of person whose code was deleted, but if you think of it, in a pair programming setup it is the pair's story and not individual's.
 Second working at home on a new story should anyways never be required in a team.
 The necessity for working at home is an indicator of a deeper project and management issue.